technolhodgy/picovision-demos/docs/core.md

 Bare Bones [AHOY THERE](/micropython/basics.py) example.

-Just a few lines of code to get you started with something diplayed.
+Just a few lines of code to get you started with something displayed.